itasli/TURKTV/README.md

 ## Usage

-To watch IPTV you just paste this link <https://zhermi.github.io/IPTVTR/index.m3u> to any player with M3U-playlists support or download it.
+To watch IPTV just paste this link <https://zhermi.github.io/IPTVTR/index.m3u> to any player with M3U-playlists support or download it.